Lonesome mountain Gross Bessillon

 Descent through a side valley and over the forest road from the starting way back to the parking lot.

 Next to the memorial is a sign pointing left to the location of the battle.
 It is also our way downhill from the plateau, since the entire eastern area is flat and extremely overgrown.
-The 150 meters marked go steeply downhill.
+The 150 metres marked go steeply downhill.
 Here you will find another stele, with the same names as above.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.